ArnoChenFx/Houdini-OpenCL-lib/README.md

 ### void mDirScale(matrix &a,const float3 d,float k)

 {
-    //create a scale matrix by the direction of float3 d }
+    //create a scale matrix by the direction of vector }